Birth Mother and Adoptive Mother Relationship

 Each relationship is different, and yours will uniquely develop, as all our friendships do.
 But no matter how the relationship ebbs and flows, the important part is to be honest and open, even on tough days.

-Birth mother thinking about contact with adoptive mother and father in open adoptionIt’s a great idea to talk about what that relationship will look like prior to having your baby or placing your baby with them.
-What type of contact do you desire?
+Consider these questions: What type of contact do you desire?
 Do they feel the same?
 If you want visits, how often will you all meet up?
 And where?
 Having this conversation early helps everyone understand their desires and establish expectations.

 Building a solid relationship with your baby’s adoptive mother does not come with a play-by-play instruction manual.
 It will take patience to build your relationship, and it will take flexibility, too.
 It is especially essential to keep in mind that both of you want what is best for your child in the months and years to come.
+You can encourage a successful relationship with:

 Knowing that you will get to be an integral part of your child’s life is the definition of modern, open adoption.
 Our experienced and caring adoption coordinators can help answer any questions you have about the open adoption process, too.